wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

     controller.set('content', model)
 {% endhighlight %}

 So now we have a common route class to set the `currentRoute` attribute.
-And because we are using the `setupController` function in each of our child route classes we have to use the Ember `this._super()` call up the inheritance chain.
+And because we are using the `setupController` function in each of our child route classes we have to use the Ember `this._super()` call up the inheritance chain. `_super()` is something added to Ember to work similar to `super` in Ruby provided you have made proper use of `extend` and `reopen`.

 Reload our app and everything should work!

 So we have only implemented the 'Read' of 'CRUD' in this part, but we have also introduced alot of new concepts.
 In Part 3 we will implement the 'Create Update Destroy' actions.